williamschonsdev/william-schons-webhook-integration/readme.txt

 == Description ==

+**IMPORTANT DISCLAIMER:** This plugin is NOT an official WooCommerce plugin and is NOT an official N8N plugin.
+It is an independent third-party integration tool developed by William Schons to facilitate webhook integrations.

-A powerful WordPress plugin that bridges WooCommerce with N8N automation platform.
-Monitor orders, customers, and products in real-time and send data to N8N webhooks for automated workflows.
+A powerful WordPress plugin that bridges WooCommerce with automation platforms like N8N, Zapier, Make.com, and others.
+Monitor orders, customers, and products in real-time and send data to custom webhooks for automated workflows.

 = Key Features =